HarukaYamamoto0/portfolio/src/pages/NowAndroidPrivacy.md

 - Damage the app’s systems or introduce malware.

 ### 7. Changes & Acceptance
 Continued use of the app constitutes acceptance of this policy.
-For questions, contact us at [Your Contact Email].
+For questions, contact us at harukayamamotodev@gmail.com.

----

-**Key Modifications for App Context:**
-1. **Removed website-specific clauses**:
-   - Deleted all references to "websites," "cookies," "Google AdSense," and "affiliate tracking" (these are web-only features).
-2. **Simplified data practices**:
-   - Focused on app functionality (no mention of advertising SDKs like AdMob, as the original policy didn’t require them).
-3. **User responsibilities**:
-   - Updated "website misuse" to "app misuse" (e.g., malware, illegal content).
-4. **Clarity**:
-   - Explicitly stated the policy applies **only to the app**.

 **Effective Date**: June 30, 2025, 11:04 UTC.